ropensci/qualtRics/README.md

 **[v1.0]**

-- Added a new function 'readSurvey()'.
-This function is used in the 'getSurvey()' function but will also work with surveys downloaded manually from Qualtrics.
+- Added a new function `readSurvey()`.
+This function is used in the `getSurvey()` function but will also work with surveys downloaded manually from Qualtrics.
 Standard columns (completed survey/startDate/endDate etc.) are now converted to their proper data types.
 HT Adrian Brugger & Stefan Borer.
 - User can only download surveys in CSV format, no longer in XML or JSON.
-- Added several new parameters to 'getSurvey()' function.
+- Added several new parameters to `getSurvey()` function.
 HT @samuelkaminsky
   * *LastResponseId*: If used, only responses that were filled out later than this ID will be downloaded.
   * *UseLabels*: If TRUE, download will contain character labels.
 Else, download will contain choice labels.
   * *StartDate*: Only download responses after this date.
   * *EndDate*: Only download responses before this date.
-- Survey downloads should be faster now; getSurvey() no longer sleeps when checking download status.
+- Survey downloads should be faster now; `getSurvey()` no longer sleeps when checking download status.
 Also added progress bar.

 **[v0.03]**
 - User can choose to save results directly in a folder through 'save_dir' parameter in `getSurvey()`